-The analysis will start from ETSI ITS, will go on adding the IoT specific information from oneM2M, and then it will be integrated with the ISA/IEC 62443 approach.
+The analysis starts from ETSI ITS, goes on adding the IoT specific information from oneM2M, and then it is integrated with the ISA/IEC 62443 approach.

-This document will consider what is most relevant and most characteristic from each of the above standards (e.g., it will consider the IACS requirements from the ISA/IEC 62443 series).
+This document considers what is most relevant and most characteristic from each of the above standards (e.g., it considers the IACS requirements from the ISA/IEC 62443 series).

-At the same time D1.9 will try to mix different and sometimes incompatible statements from different standards.
-When the incompatibilities are an obstacle we try to generalise the concepts and to address an abstract and less specific case using also generic IT standards (see Table 5).
+At the same time D1.10 combines different and sometimes incompatible statements from different standards.
+When the incompatibilities are an obstacle, we try to generalise the concepts and to address an abstract and less specific case using generic IT standards (see Table 5).

-5.1 V2X Standards
+4.1 V2X Standards